oschrenk/notes/node.md

 ## Core Concepts ##

+### Modules ###

+`node.js` supports the [CommonJS](http://www.commonjs.org/) [module specification](http://www.commonjs.org/specs/modules/1.0/).

+The module system helps to structure your program into different files.

+For instance `main.js` could require the `hello` module

+	var hello = require('./hello');
+	hello.world();

+`require('./hello');` imports contents from another JavaScript file.
+The initial '`./`' indicates that the file is located in the same directory 'main.js'.
+Also note that you don't have to provide the file extension, as '`.js`' is assumed by default.

+The implementation of `hello.js` could look lie this:

+	exports.world = function() {
+	  console.log('Hello World');
+	}

+We are assigning a property called '`world`' to an object called '`exports`'.
+Such an '`exports`' object is available in every module, and it is returned whenever the require function is used to include the module.

+If you don't supply a relative path, as in

+	var http = require('http');

+node.js will first try to load a core module named `http`.
+If it can't find a core module with the supplied name node.js will start searching for a directory called `node_modules` in the directory of the current file and will try to load the module from there.
+If the directory doesn't exists it will change into the directory above and re-start the search until it finds the  `node_modules` directory and the module.
+If the root directory is reached node.js will give up and throw a exception.

 ### The event loop ###

 The event loop is the system that JavaScript uses to deal with these incoming request from various parts of the system in a sane manner.
 JavaScript takes a simple approach that makes the process much more understandable but does introduce a few constraints.